Housing Benefit: How to apply

 You can call us on 020 8496 3000 Monday to Friday, 9am-5pm.

-Visit us at our Customer Service Centre, Leyton Library, Leytonstone Library, North Chingford Library or Walthamstow Library to:
+Visit us at our Customer Service Centre, Leyton Library, North Chingford Library or Walthamstow Library to:

-- Make a claim for Housing Benefit, Council Tax Support or Free School Meals
+- Make an online claim for Housing Benefit, Council Tax Support or Free School Meals using our self service PCs

 - Report a change in your circumstances if you are already claiming benefit